mautic/mautic-documentation/pages/05.Campaigns/docs.en.md

 ### Contact driven Campaigns

-Contact driven campaigns are used to trigger events based on interactions with specific contacts.
-These interactions can occur as a result of the contact landing on a certain page, opening an email, spending a specified amount of time on a website, or any other activities.
-Such campaigns can be set up to respond to these actions typically by sending an email to the contact either immediately or at a specific time in future.
+Contact driven Campaigns are used to trigger events based on interactions with specific Contacts.
+These interactions can occur as a result of the Contact landing on a certain Page, opening an Email, spending a specified amount of time on a website, or any other activities.
+Such Campaigns can be set up to respond to these actions typically by sending an Email to the Contact either immediately or at a specific time in future.

 ### Mixed Campaigns